 Donations may be made using any major credit card or PayPal on this website.
 Click here to be taken to the donation form.
 Please indicate that your donation is for “Nature Reserves” if you choose this method.
 The Club can also accept donations of stocks and bonds.
 (This may have some tax advantages for larger donations – talk to Sue Bryan about this if you are interested.
 She can be reached by email at firstname.lastname@example.org, phone: (807) 345-6446) or (807) 627-4556.)

 TBFN is a registered charity and will provide a tax receipt for all donations.

 About Our Nature Reserves

 Since the Thunder Bay Field Naturalists acquired our first Nature Reserve at the Nipigon River mouth in 1993, the programme has grown rapidly.
-We now own fifteen pieces of property protecting more than 4,400 acres.
+We now own sixteen pieces of property protecting more than 2000 hectares (5000 acres).
 TBFN is a registered charity and can issue charitable donations receipts for the value of the land donated.
 We are registered with the federal government as a recognized “Recipient of Ecologically Sensitive Lands”.

 The Purpose of Our Nature Reserves